CompTIA: Certification expiration

 Previously, CompTIA marketed its flagship A+, Network+, and Security+ certifications as being valid for a lifetime.
 In January 2011, CompTIA changed the status of these certifications so that they would expire every three years.
 Under this proposal, certified individuals would have to re-certify for the exams or pay a yearly maintenance fee for a CEU (Continuing Education Units) system.
 CompTIA modified the guidelines so that only certificates received after January 1, 2011, would need to be renewed every three years and would require documented continuing education hours.
-The un-expirable certificates, issued before 2011, are officially called Good-for-Life, and getting a more updated (and expirable) certification does not replace the Good-for-Life one – the professional can have both.
+The un-expirable certificates, issued before 2011, are officially called Good-for-Life; updating the Good-for-Life certification with an expirable certification does not replace the Good-for-Life certification.